Don Bosco School, Manila: Cocurricular and extracurricular programmes

-The major sports in Don Bosco School Manila are; Basketball, Volleyball and Badminton.
+The popular sports in Don Bosco School Manila are; basketball, volleyball and badminton.
 Soccer, and table tennis have been observed as minor sports.
-Chess is also popular amongst the higher levels.
+Chess is also popular amongst the levels.

+Members of the Salesian Youth Group Combo performing a song in the Mary Mazzarello Hall 2026 for club fest.

-Don Bosco School Manila also has a varsity team for Basketball and Volleyball, with the Basketball being men-dominated whilst the volleyball team being female-dominated.
+Don Bosco School Manila also has varsity teams for basketball, volleyball, and badminton.

-Every mid-January until late-January, a sports week also known as Boscolympics (portmanteau of Bosco and Olympics) occurs when all major sports are allotted days to have its players compete against each other.
+Every late-January, a sports week also known as Boscolympics (portmanteau of Bosco and Olympics) occurs when all popular sports are allotted days to have its players compete against each other.

+Don Bosco School Manila has a summer school programme during summer breaks, where various courses are offered such as in music tutorials and taekwondo lessons.
+The school has its own school choir, the Don Bosco School Chorale, and its own school newspaper, The DBS Sparks.